-Sahar Amer (Asian Studies), Christopher Armitage (English and Comparative Literature), Frank Baumgartner (Political Science), Susan Bickford (Political Science), Christopher Browning (History), Erin Carlston (English and Comparative Literature), Dino Cervigni (English and Comparative Literature; Romance Languages and Literatures), Marsha Collins (English and Comparative Literature), Patrick Conway (Economics), Pamela Cooper (English and Comparative Literature), Michael Corrado (Law), Eric Downing (English and Comparative Literature), Dominique Fisher (Romance Languages and Literatures), Banu Gökariksel (Geography), Karen Hagemann (History), Jonathan Hess (Germanic and Slavic Languages and Literatures), Konrad Jarausch (History), Robert Jenkins (Slavic, Eurasian, and East European Studies; Political Science), Clayton Koelb (English and Comparative Literature; Germanic and Slavic Languages and Literatures), Lloyd Kramer (History), Richard Langston (Germanic and Slavic Languages and Literatures), Klaus Larres (History), Diane Leonard (English and Comparative Literature), Gary Marks (Political Science), Timothy McKeown (Political Science), Hassan Melehy (Romance Languages and Literatures), Layna Mosley (Political Science), Thomas Oatley (Political Science), Susan Pennybacker (History), Gerald Postema (Philosophy), Peter Redfield (Anthropology), Graeme Robertson (Political Science), Mary Sheriff (Art and Art History), Milada Vachudova (Political Science), Georg Vanberg (Political Science).
+Christopher Armitage (English and Comparative Literature), Frank Baumgartner (Political Science), Susan Bickford (Political Science), Christopher Browning (History), Erin Carlston (English and Comparative Literature), Dino Cervigni (English and Comparative Literature; Romance Languages and Literatures), Marsha Collins (English and Comparative Literature), Patrick Conway (Economics), Pamela Cooper (English and Comparative Literature), Michael Corrado (Law), Eric Downing (English and Comparative Literature), Dominique Fisher (Romance Languages and Literatures), Banu Gökariksel (Geography), Karen Hagemann (History), Jonathan Hess (Germanic and Slavic Languages and Literatures), Konrad Jarausch (History), Robert Jenkins (Political Science), Clayton Koelb (English and Comparative Literature; Germanic and Slavic Languages and Literatures), Lloyd Kramer (History), Richard Langston (Germanic and Slavic Languages and Literatures), Klaus Larres (History), Diane Leonard (English and Comparative Literature), Gary Marks (Political Science), Rahsaan Maxwell (Political Science), Timothy McKeown (Political Science), Hassan Melehy (Romance Languages and Literatures), Layna Mosley (Political Science), Thomas Oatley (Political Science), Susan Pennybacker (History), Gerald Postema (Philosophy), Peter Redfield (Anthropology), Graeme Robertson (Political Science), Mary Sheriff (Art), Milada Vachudova (Political Science).

 The Curriculum in Contemporary European Studies is designed to provide students with 1) a broad interdisciplinary understanding of modern Europe and the European Union; 2) a focused understanding of contemporary Europe from the perspective of a selected social science discipline; and 3) advanced proficiency in a modern European language.
 Students are especially encouraged to combine the major with a second major in a noninterdisciplinary field such as political science, economics, or history.
-Through its unique combination of advanced coursework, quantitative analysis, and language training, the curriculum provides the intellectual building blocks to study contemporary Europe through a sophisticated cross-disciplinary framework.
-Students completing the major will be well-prepared for graduate or professional study of contemporary Europe and for a wide range of international careers.
+Through its unique combination of advanced coursework and language training, the curriculum provides the intellectual building blocks to study contemporary Europe through a sophisticated framework.
+Students completing the major will be well prepared for graduate or professional study of contemporary Europe and for a range of international careers.

 Program of Study